DanielBurgosA/Node-MySql-Api/README.md

 1. Run `npm install` to install dependencies.
 2. Execute `npm start` to lift the server on port 3001 using Nodemon.

+To run webpack in dev:
+1. Run `npm install` to install dependencies.
+2. Execute `npm run dev` to lift the server on port 3001 using Webpack.

 #### Import Products